balinterdi/rock-and-roll-api/README.md

 No problem, the API is available at http://rock-and-roll-api.herokuapp.com/.
 Just direct your client application to that URL.
 The ["official" client](https://github.com/balinterdi/rock-and-roll) is set up to do that, so once you clone it, it should just work.

+The database will be reset (and reseeded with a handful of artists and songs) each night, at 01:00 UTC, so you have a fresh database to start the day with.

 The source code for the client-side application can be found [here](https://github.com/balinterdi/rock-and-roll).

 ### Want more Ember stuff?